atykhonov/google-translate/README.md

 leave this parameter blank by pressing `RET`.
 (If you have enabled the ido-style completion, "Detect language" is going to be the first option, which you can select simply by hitting RET.)

+The variable `google-translate-show-phonetic` controls whether the phonetic spelling of the original text and its translation is displayed if available.
+If you want to see the phonetics, set this variable to T.

+There are also three faces you can customize:

+- `google-translate-text-face`, used to display the original text (defaults to `default`)

+- `google-translate-phonetic-face`, used to display the phonetics (defaults to `shadow`)

+- `google-translate-translation-face`, used to display the highest ranking translation (defaults to `default` with the `weight` attribute set to `bold')

+For example, to show the translation in a larger font change the `height` attribute of the face `google-translate-translation-face` like so:

+    (set-face-attribute 'google-translate-translation-face nil :height 1.4)